 Heat the butter or vegetable oil in a skillet over medium heat.
 Add the diced ham and cook, stirring, until browned.
 Remove the pan and allow to cool.

-In a large bowl combine the ham with the chopped lettuce, onion, radish, pecans, chickpeas, cucumber, tomato, cheese, and parsley; toss to mix well.
+In a large bowl combine the cooled ham with the chopped lettuce, onion, radish, pecans, chickpeas, cucumber, tomato, cheese, and parsley; toss to mix well.

 In a jar or container, combine the balsamic vinegar and mustard.
-Gradually whisk in the olive oil; season with salt and pepper to taste.
+Gradually whisk in the olive oil and season with salt and pepper to taste.

-Arrange the salad on individual salad plates on a bed of tortilla chips with the vinaigrette on the side.
+Arrange the salad on individual salad plates on a bed of tortilla chips, if desired, with the vinaigrette on the side.

-To toast the pecans, almonds, or walnuts, place a dry skillet over medium heat.
+- To toast the pecans, place a dry skillet over medium heat.
 Add the nuts and cook, stirring and turning constantly, until they are aromatic and lightly browned.
-Take them off the heat and transfer to another plate or container to cool.
+Take them off the heat and transfer to a plate or container to cool.
 Chop into bite-size pieces.